psychedelicsocietyofkansascity/pskc-site/_pages/kcpc.md

 {: .text-center}

 ##### Visionary Sponsor
-{% include gallery id="gallery2" layout="half" caption="Our Visionary Sponsor for KCPC 2025" %}
+{: .text-center}
+{% include gallery id="gallery2" layout="half" caption="aliceCBD and alice RN Nutraceutical specialize in products that use cannabinoids and terpenes that are federally legal equal to or less than 0.3% THC Delta 9, including CBD, THC-V, CBG, BCP, THC-P, CBD-P, and Delta-8." %}

 ##### Trailblazer Sponsors
+{: .text-center}
 {% include gallery id="gallery3" layout="half" caption="Our Trailblazer Sponsors for KCPC 2025" %}

 ###### Help Out